KyloIO/kylo-docs/installation/KyloManualDeploymentGuide.rst

 ..

-**Note:** If installing on a different node than NiFi and kylo-services you will need to update the following properties:
+.. note:: If installing on a different node than NiFi and kylo-services you will need to update the following properties

 .. code-block:: shell